-Our scrap return customers have an authorized return percentage, which is based on an analysis of specific brass parts produced from Chase Brass extruded rod products.
-Chase Brass utilizes a truck dump system for the efficient processing of customer scrap.
+Our scrap return customers have an authorized return percentage, which is based on an analysis of specific brass parts produced from Wieland Chase extruded rod products.
+Wieland Chase utilizes a truck dump system for the efficient processing of customer scrap.
 After the trailer is detached from the tractor, our hydraulic lift system elevates and unloads the trailer into a hopper where the scrap is collected.
 It is then transported to a crusher and conveyed to a chip holding area in preparation for drying and melting.
 Once the scrap metal is fed into our furnaces, the metal is melted to its designated pouring temperature and any required chemistry adjustments are made for casting and extrusion.

 Our History and Commitment

 Since 1837, Wieland Chase has been the leader in efficient brass rod mills in North America.
 Our outstanding scrap metal recycling program allows us to provide an American-made product of the highest quality.
 Our highly engineered brass products meet our customers’ challenging manufacturing requirements in various market segments, including plumbing, electrical, industrial, medical, transportation, and many more.
 We support our customers by delivering prompt, reliable service and are committed to continuous improvement and innovation in our industry.